TsongaKing/DevOps-HNG-Stage-0---NGINX-Config/README.md

 Copy
 Edit
 sudo systemctl status nginx
-If it wasn’t running, I started it with:
+If not running, I started it with:

 bash
 Copy